Custom Tuning Step 1 of 4

 After I review the datalog, I'll post back with an updated tune so we can proceed to step 2

-If you have any issues along the way don't hesitate to text or give me a shout on my mobile: five zero four six zero six zero five three two
+If you have any issues along the way don't hesitate to shoot me a text or buzz my tele at: five zero four six zero six zero five three two

 Continue to Step 2

-I start all tunes from my base tunes, I then apply the following changes for starters.
+I usually start all my custom tunes from my base tunes, I then typically apply the following changes for starters.

 |Base Fuel Table||I null ==1.000 so interpolated lambses don't skew my corrections